miri-lang/miri/README.md

 ### HelloWorldApp/Program/_.mi

 ```
+it Provides an example of console application in Miri.

 // Declaration of modules which are used by this type.
 // Tabulation identifies nested modules.
 uses Global/System
   IO
+  IO/Fakes
   Collections

 // Declaration of base types in format: is Type1, Type2, etc.